ekicyou/pasta/externals/duktape/README.rst

 The ``polyfills/`` directory provides a few replacement suggestions for non-standard Javascript functions provided by other implementations.

-This distributable contains Duktape version 0.12.0, created from git commit ab160355cf7fb793b92dea975334ad0d8803513e (v0.12.0).
+This distributable contains Duktape version 1.0.0, created from git commit c57f64afdc374dc3444f8447bac4f7680a2f5b0b (v1.0.0).

-Duktape is copyrighted by its authors (see ``AUTHORS.txt``) and licensed under the MIT license (see ``LICENSE.txt``).
-MurmurHash2 is used internally;
-it is also under the MIT license.
+Duktape is copyrighted by its authors (see ``AUTHORS.rst``) and licensed under the MIT license (see ``LICENSE.txt``).
+MurmurHash2 is used internally, it is also under the MIT license.
+Duktape module loader is based on the CommonJS module loading specification (without sharing any code), CommonJS is under the MIT license.

 Have fun!